indexcosmos/indexcosmos.github.io/_posts/2015-08-28-how-I-made-my-github-page.md

 ---
 layout: post
-title: How I made a static blog site with GitHub Pages and Jekyll
+title: How I made a static blog site on Windows 8.1 with GitHub Pages and Jekyll
 ---

 <div class="message">